 NOTE: This book can be viewed in detail as separate pages in earlier posts, an updated version as tab above 'The Embroidered Codex'

-& viewed as slide show here
+& viewed as a slide show here

 An embroidered book was made as a result of researching the diversity and inspiration behind ‘Make-Do-and-Mend’ during World War II (1939-45).
 What initially began as a simple study, soon became a collection of interesting and inspirational facts that I wanted to document.
 Selecting this textile-based topic for research, I continued the same theme for display of it: similar to a child’s rag book yet resembling a photo album.
 This 'book' would contain separate pages, each one relating to a particular needlecraft topic of the period.
 These would be: clarification of Make-Do-and-Mend – Household - Magazines and use of Transfers – Knitting – Embroidery and stitching techniques – Fashion and Accessories.
 Each topic would either be shown with original technique detail or interpreted using a more up-to-date method.
 To maintain continuity, the majority of fabrics and threads used for the book’s construction and sample making were either actual pieces from worn items of the period or remnants from past personal projects.